 Two days later Emily's secretary told her, "The editor has called and he's eager to speak to you".
 "Oh, Emily", he said when she has called him, "your article is fantastic.
 I'll put it in our next issue and your photo on the first cover".

-b.
-Change the sentences of the dialogues into the Reported Speech.
+b) Change the sentences of the dialogues into the Reported Speech a) Match the reporting verbs to the comments on the right.